 Width: 100 yards

-A total of 7 tornadoes were confirmed across parts of Oklahoma and Kansas on Halloween of 1984.
+A total of seven tornadoes were confirmed across parts of Oklahoma and Kansas on Halloween of 1984.
 This summary focuses on a twister rated F1 that crossed through parts of Osage County, KS and near the town of Carbondale.
-This was an interesting event.
+This was an interesting and tragic event.
 The twister formed (along with a second one near Springdale) in the midst of a cluster of severe storms.
 Those storms formed NE of Emporia and moved to near Leavenworth.
-The official record shows a path for this tornado of 1 mile.
-A mobile home and 2 car garage was destroyed and a woman there was killed.
+The official record shows a path for this tornado of one mile.
+A mobile home and 2-car garage was destroyed and a woman there was killed.
 Her name was Edith Rogers, age 39.
 She was found in her trailer.

 The official record lists no injuries.
 Newspaper articles at the time show at least 10 people were injured at the mobile home park.

 We gathered information for this event from the SPC & NCDC Databases, the October 1984 Storm Data Publication and Thomas Grazulis in Significant Tornadoes and found the following differences:

 - Grazulis has 2 fatalities.